Habesha peoples: Customs

+According to Leo Africanus, a greater number of the Abyssinians historically wore sheep hides, with the more honourable wearing the hides of lions, tigers and ounces.
+Duarte Barbosa also attests that their clothes being of hides as the country was in wanting of clothes.
+Pedro Paez, a Spanish Jesuit who resided in Ethiopia, described that the peasant women wore skins like their husbands and, in some areas, some woollen cloths five or six cubits long and three wide that they call " mahâc ", and they could quite fairly call it haircloth because it is much rougher than what Capuchin monks wear, as in Ethiopia they do not know how to make cloth, and the wool is not suitable for it as it is very coarse.
+They all go barefoot and often naked from the breasts up, with tiny glass beads of various colours strung so as to make a band two fingers in breadth around their necks.

 The habesha kemis is the traditional attire of Habesha women.
 The ankle length dress is usually worn by Ethiopian and Eritrean women at formal events.
 It is made of chiffon, and typically comes in white, grey or beige shades.
 Many women also wrap a shawl called a netela around the formal dress.

 The netela or netsela is a handmade cloth many Ethiopian women use to cover their head and shoulders when they wear clothing made out of chiffon, especially when attending church.
 It is made up of two layers of fabric, unlike gabi, which is made out of four.
 Kuta is the male version.

 An Ethiopian or Eritrean suit is the traditional formal wear of Habesha men.
 It consists of a long sleeve, knee-length shirt, and matching pants.
 Most shirts are made with a Mandarin, band, or Nehru collar.
 The suit is made of chiffon, which is a sheer silk or rayon cloth.
 The netela shawl or a kuta is wrapped around the suit.